Best Research Instrument Hacks

 Von Unold says, “Pulling in the outside air and heating it worked well.
 The simple technique reduced the relative humidity and controlled the temperature inside the box.
 Looking back, we were fortunate there wasn’t condensing water and that we’d selected a proper fan and hot iron.
 We didn’t succeed entirely, as on hot summer days it was a bit moist inside the box, but luckily, the circuit boards took no damage.”

 Interestingly, the research team discovered there was more to the forest decline story than they thought.
 Fog interception in this range was extremely high, and when it condensed on the needles, the trees absorbed more than moisture.
 Von Unold explains, “In those days people of the Czech Republic and former East Germany burned a lot of brown coal for heat.
-The high load of sulphur dioxide from the coal reduced frost resistivity and damaged the strength of the trees, producing water stress.
+The high load of sulfur dioxide from the coal reduced frost resistivity and damaged the strength of the trees, producing water stress.
 These combined factors were only found at the precise altitude where the fog accumulated, and the weakened trees were no match for the intense storms that are sometimes found in the Alps.”
 Von Unold says once the East German countries became more industrialized, the problem resolved itself because the people stopped burning brown coal.

 Share Your Hacks with Us